 Breaking Bread for a Brighter Tomorrow

 Whoever coined the phrase, the way to “one’s heart is through the stomach” was certainly onto something.
-A meal has long been an ideal setting for connection and building relationships.
-From growing and harvesting the food, to preparing the recipes often handed down from generation to generation, to the family, friends and strangers we find ourselves sharing our meal with.
+But food also has the power to connect our hearts—and heads—to each other, bringing us together across lines of divide, including race, politics and geography.
+We connect when we grow and harvest the food, when we prepare and adjust the recipes, often handed down from generation to generation, and when we sit down with family, friends and strangers to share our meals.
 This session will explore the power of connection through food and highlight food-related conversations that have helped to heal both hunger and the heart.

 An Experiment in Civil Dialogue

 What happens when regular North Carolinians with different viewpoints on important issues and topics related to the state’s long-term economic prosperity meet for virtual coffee to talk about those issues?
 This session will highlight the real and recent experiences of those who have done just that–what they heard, shared, felt, and how they left those conversations.